 5.2.8 Work Related Injury or IllnessAll staff are responsible for individual safety.
 Employees are

 required to report promptly—within twenty-four (24) hours at most—to the person in charge any accident, injury, or illness that is work-related even if the injury does not appear to be serious.
+For serious injuries call 911.
 If the injured or ill person requires

 In the event of a work-related injury or illness, the employee must be given the